pathway-labs/pathway-examples/examples/realtime-log-monitoring/logstash-pathway-elastic/README.md

 Note that ElasticSearch takes a few seconds before being available: you should wait ~15s before accessing it and generating the logs.

 You can use `make connect-pathway` to connect to the pathway container.
-By adding a `pw.csv.write(log_table, "./logs.csv")` you can see the logs by typing `cat logs.csv` from the pathway container.
+By adding a `pw.io.csv.write(log_table, "./logs.csv")` you can see the logs by typing `cat logs.csv` from the pathway container.

 To stop, use `make stop`.